metocean/moana-bufrtools/README.md

 `python setup.py install`

 ## Example
 The proposed GTS_encode is tailored to mangōpare sensors netcdf formatting.
 This means, the script uses attributes that are encountered in the mangōpare sensor netcdf files.
-However, this probably could be expanded to a broader audience if a configuration file is added instead.
 Below we present a quick example of how to run the code, the user should provide the input file path and the centre code ([Code Table C-11](https://library.wmo.int/doc_num.php?explnum_id=11283)).
 The default options are to extract only the upcast (`upcast=True`) and QC_flagged Good data (`QC_Flag=1`).
 The output would be an encoded bufr file in the same folder as the input file.
 The bufr file can be validated using one of the following tools ([aws](http://aws-bufr-webapp.s3-website-ap-southeast-2.amazonaws.com/) or [ecmwf](https://codes.ecmwf.int/bufr/validator))

 ``` python
 from GTS_encode import GTS_encode_subfloat, GTS_encode_ship, GTS_encode_glider